Red and Gold Tiger's-Eye Rough

-This image shows a 5-pound bag of gold-tiger-eye tumbling rough, dumped into a colander and sprayed with water to reveal its full color.
+This image shows a bag of gold tiger's-eye tumbling rough, dumped into a colander and sprayed with water to reveal its full color.
 Click on the image for a larger view.

-This image shows a 5-pound bag of red-tiger-eye tumbling rough, dumped into a colander and sprayed with water to reveal its full color.
+This image shows a bag of red tiger's-eye tumbling rough, dumped into a colander and sprayed with water to reveal its full color.
 Click on the image for a larger view.

-Red Tiger's Eye is believed to be Gold Tiger's Eye that has been heat treated to alter its color.
-Some Red Tiger's Eye forms naturally, as much of it originates in volcanic landscapes where heating could occur.
+Red tiger's-eye is believed to be Gold tiger's-eye that has been heat treated to alter its color.
+Some Red tiger's-eye forms naturally, as much of it originates in volcanic landscapes where heating could occur.
 Both the Gold tiger's-eye and the Red tiger's-eye offered for sale on this page were mined in South Africa.